-Elective courses for which demand is insufficient may be cancelled at the discretion of the Dean of the Faculty.
+Elective courses for which demand is insufficient may be cancelled at the discretion of the Provost.
 For a definitive listing of course offerings and times, consult the appropriate course offerings for each semester or special session, as published on the Registrar's Office website.